WilkeJO15/MAGD150/README.md

 * Create motion with these values and draw shapes
 * Utilize for loops and the mouse position to determine motion and values

-What I created for this assignment is a black background with white squares falling from the top of the canvas to the bottom at random placements based on the array. _These squares will eventually end._
+What I created for this assignment is a black background with white squares falling from the top of the canvas to the bottom at random placements based on the array. _These squares will eventually stop._
 While these squares are falling, a red square follows your mouse as it is moved across the canvas.
 While the square moves, it fades in color from red to yellow, and eventually disappears.
 The faster you move the mouse, the more space there is between each square.